What is Trauma?

 - Do you feel in shock or denial that the event actually occured to you?

-- Did anybody ever encourage, coerced, or force you to do something you didn’t want to do?
+- Has anyone ever manipulated, coerced, or forced you to do something you didn’t want to do?

 - Did anyone ever do or force you to do something to make you feel badly about yourself?